 Well, thankfully there is a brand-new all-natural product ready and willing to be swiped all over our fun bags to keep them dry.
-Enter: Dust Bust.
-Made by Megababe, the same company that brought you Thigh Rescue, Dust Bust here to rescue us all from unsightly sweat stains and the discomfort of a soggy bra.
+Enter: Bust Dust.
+Made by Megababe, the same company that brought you Thigh Rescue, Bust Dust is here to rescue us all from unsightly sweat stains and the discomfort of a soggy bra.

 Founder of Megababe, Katie Sturino is the voice behind the fashion blog The 12ish Style.
 She told Scary Mommy, “Boob sweat is my #2 problem right after thigh chafe so when it came to developing additional products for Megababe, that was at the top of the list to address.”

 Seriously ladies, whether your have a full DD cup or a pair of mosquito bites, our boobs are going to sweat.
 It’s a problem we all share.

 Megababe wanted to offer women of the world something natural and clean.
 Sturino got the idea because she was so tired of the mess powders left on her hands and clothing.
 She wanted the product to be environmentally friendly so anything aerosol was out of the question.